solislemuslab/CMiNetShinyAPP/README.md

 ## Description
 <div align="justify">
-CMiNetShinyAPP is a ShinyAPP designed to generate consensus microbiome networks by integrating results from multiple network construction algorithms.
-This tool is specifically tailored for microbiome data, where capturing the intricate relationships between microbial taxa is essential to understanding complex biological systems and their impacts on health and disease.
+CMiNetShinyApp is a Shiny application designed to construct consensus microbiome networks by integrating results from multiple network construction algorithms.
+Tailored specifically for microbiome data, this tool captures the intricate relationships between microbial taxa, offering insights into complex biological systems and their impacts on health and disease.

-The ShinyAPP employs a range of established algorithms, including Pearson and Spearman correlation, Biweight midcorrelation, Sparse Correlations for Compositional data (SparCC), Sparse InversE Covariance estimation for Ecological Association and Statistical Inference (SpiecEasi), Semi-Parametric Rank-based Correlation and Partial Correlation Estimation (SPRING), Generalized Co-Occurrence Differential Abundance analysis (gCoda), Correlation Inference for Compositional Data through Lasso (CCLasso), and a novel algorithm based on conditional mutual information (c_MI).
-These algorithms construct individual microbial association networks, which CMiNet then combines into a single, weighted consensus network.
-By leveraging the strengths of each method, CMiNet provides a comprehensive and reliable representation of microbial interactions.
+The CMiNetShinyApp incorporates a variety of established algorithms, including Pearson and Spearman correlation, Biweight midcorrelation, Sparse Correlations for Compositional data (SparCC), Sparse InversE Covariance estimation for Ecological Association and Statistical Inference (SpiecEasi), Semi-Parametric Rank-based Correlation and Partial Correlation Estimation (SPRING), Generalized Co-Occurrence Differential Abundance analysis (gCoda), Correlation Inference for Compositional Data through Lasso (CCLasso), and a novel algorithm based on conditional mutual information (CMIMN).
+These algorithms generate individual microbial association networks, which CMiNet combines into a single, weighted consensus network.
+By integrating the strengths of each method, CMiNet delivers a robust and comprehensive representation of microbial interactions.
 </div>
 <img src="image/CMiNet-Page-2.jpg" style="width:45%;" align=right>